"CRUX OF THE MATTER"

 pressures innate to the reality of what they are

-living for, those previous concepts break down.
+living for, those previous concepts often break down.

 At that point, you either let go of those images

-or suffer psychic immobilization and crucify yourself
+or suffer a kind of psychic immobilization and crucify yourself

 on a dying concept.
 And this happened, to some extent,